United States forms

 - Filing the form after the 30-day deadline.

-- Neglecting to include a complete English translation for documents containing foreign language information.
+- Neglecting to include a full and precise English translation for documents in a foreign language.

 - IR-2: IR-2 Immigrant Visa (Child of US Citizen)